-Modern Lakehouse revitalization has now been completed at Lake Clearwater in Indianapolis.
-This neighborhood, originally established in 1980s, has been undergoing a wave of substantial property improvements for the last several years.
-It has the benefits of lakefront property in a desirable area just south of Clearwater Crossing (proximity to some of the best restaurants and shopping that Indiana has to offer).
 This project marks our third project in the neighborhood and second Clearwater design-build effort in 4 years.
 We really appreciate having another opportunity to work with this particular client, who is one of our all-time faves.
-Sometimes a team dynamic is spot-on, and it’s easy to get excited about going above-and-beyond for people that share our enthusiasm for a creative design process and our overall efforts on their behalf.
-This project has affectionately been named “Esther”.
+Sometimes a team dynamic is spot-on, and it’s easy to get excited about going above-and-beyond for people that share our enthusiasm for a creative design process.
+Fittingly, our client started the process by affectionately naming the project, “Esther”.

 Featured: 2018 AIA Home Tour

-Esther was selected to be on the AIA Home Tour on September 15-16, 2018 – we enjoyed seeing so many of our friends, colleagues, clients on the tour!
+AIA selected Esther to be on the AIA Home Tour in September 2018, and we enjoyed seeing so many of our friends, colleagues, and clients on the tour!
 Here below are some media links featuring Esther.

 Design Process – Modern Lakehouse

-This home had been renovated several years ago, but it was time again for something new.
-Our client is moving here from their downtown home (see Adagio) that we helped them design in 2010-2012, and they wanted to incorporate their favorite features from that location where appropriate.
-The question was how far would we be able to take the design with required approvals from the Lake Clearwater HOA.
+Previous owners had renovated the property several years ago, but it was time again for something fitting for “Esther”.
+So as one would expect, “Esther” wanted to include favorite features from Adagio that we helped design in 2010-2012.
+The question was how far would we be able to take the design with required approvals from the HOA.

-The design concept simply looks to simplify and accentuate the existing structure with elementary expressions at entry, main living spaces, and lakeside maximizing south light and panoramic lakeside views.
-We eliminated some of the original design complexities (45-degree angles, busy rooflines, and interior partitions) for a streamlined solution capitalizing on the simple open-concept gable form and structure.
-Entry, Kitchen, Home Office, Dining Area, and Master Suite will all be completed remodeled.
-Highlights include a white oak ceiling, porcelain tile floor, custom cabinetry, refined trim carpentry detailing, zinc standing seam roof, all new windows, and new exterior cladding.
+Highlights include a white oak ceiling, porcelain tile floor, custom cabinetry, refined trim carpentry, zinc standing seam roof, all new windows, and new exterior cladding.
 Our initial goal was to go darker on the exterior colors, but HOA-approved exterior color palette leans lighter.
 We may re-open the exterior color discussion again a bit later (see if we can go dark grey).
 Update: Architect originally felt that a darker exterior paint scheme was the way-to-go, but Owner encouraged a lighter color for a better neighborhood fit.
 It looks great with the lighter color (Judy, you were right again).

-In the rendering below and past the fence to the left, you see a hint of the large south-facing window wall popping-up above the roofline.
+In the rendering below, you can see a hint of the large south-facing window wall popping-up above the roofline.
 We simply wanted to grab some natural light into the main living space.
 This move became one of the main features inside and out.

-We proposed horizontal siding in keeping with the norm.
-However, instead of rough-grain cedar lap, we utlized a smooth-face shiplap for a flush wall installation, but with reveal joints between laps.
+We proposed horizontal lap siding in keeping with the norm.
+However, instead of rough cedar lap, a smooth flush shiplap with reveal joints achieved the look.

-The interior also is a simple expression of pre-existing roof structure, highlighting the views with completely new glazing.
+As with exterior, interior is a simple expression of pre-existing roof structure, and highlights views with completely new glazing.
 In the interests of budget and preserving the view, we were able to maintain but reclad the original fireplace.
-Also, we have an integrated lighting system to highlight the architectural features, artwork, task, to achieve an overall controlled, layered ambience.
+Also, we have an integrated lighting system highlighting the architectural features to achieve an overall controlled, layered ambiance.

-Our client has great taste, so we get to benefit from that with her overall orchestration of interior fixtures and furnishings, including the large custom art-piece indicated on the wall to the far left was taken from previous residence (photo below).
+Our client has great taste, so we get to benefit from her overall orchestration of interior fixtures and furnishings.
+The large custom art-piece indicated on the wall to the far left was taken from previous residence (photo below).
 As you can see, we have thought-through most of the interior design elements before construction has begun.
 More decisions up-front usually reduce stress-level and improve overall chances at project success.

 Lakeside View from Dock (Rendering) – Modern Lakehouse – Clearwater

-Here is a good shot of the new window wall/dormer (view looking east toward from of house).
+Here below is a good shot of the new window wall/dormer (looking SSE toward direction of main entry).
 Entry is through the framed kitchen wall, with this wall providing privacy from new front entry to main living space.

 The construction of the project started in late fall-early winter 2016.
 It looks like it was snowing this day (view from dock below).

-Later in early 2017, windows arrived and we got to live the open views to lake and let sunlight help warm the space.
-From a scale standpoint, it feels just like the rendering from earlier, but things always end-up looking better in real life.
+Windows arrived and we got to live the open views to lake and let sunlight help warm the space.
+From a scale standpoint, the interior feels as expected, but always end-up looking better in real life.

 We love this window wall and think it’s going to be money.

 Here’s a lakeside view when window installations were underway.
-We worked with Franklin Window & Door on the acquistion and installation of Marvin Ultimate Series windows for this project.
-Having worked on a few properties at Clearwater, we know how lakeside winds and moisture can affect windows, doors, and siding.
+We worked with Franklin Window & Door on the acquisition and installation of Marvin Ultimate Series windows for this project.
+Having worked on a few properties, we know how lakeside winds and moisture can affect windows, doors, and siding.
 This is why we pay strict attention to the design and installation of these walls especially.
-An excellent window/door product that manages/weeps water is important, as is the proper installation of flashings and inclusion of sill pans.
-For this project, we also integrated a drainage plane (rainscreen) behind the siding that weeps water out of the wall cavity.
+An excellent glazing product that manages water is important, as is the proper installation of flashings and sill pans.
+For this project, we also integrated a drainage plane (rainscreen) behind the siding that weeps water out of wall cavity.

-We had the opportunity to totally redo the glass wall while maintaining the existing stone chimney, many pre-existing rooflines, and deck structure.
-We were able to achieve some modifications to the existing deck stair, but had to maintain the existing 45-degree angles on the deck to respect and not block views from adjacent properties to the lake.
-We utilized a new prefabricated cable-rail system for the deck railings.
+We designed and installed all new windows on lakeside while maintaining stone chimney, rooflines, and deck structure.
+Furthermore, we were able to achieve some minor enhancements to the decks, but had to maintain the existing 45-degree angles to maintain views from adjacent properties.
+Happily, we were able to install prefabricated cable-rail systems to replace the outdated wood guards.

-Derek Mills (HAUS + WERK) worked as the project architect and also the construction manager for this project beginning-to-end.
-Here in the photo below, Derek is meeting with lumber supplier exploring options for the white oak ceilings that we planned to use.
-This lumber supplier also was helpful in brainstorming our options for the shiplap siding, which was milled to our specifications.
+Derek Mills, (HAUS + WERK) worked as the project architect and also the construction manager for this project beginning-to-end.
+Here in the photo below, Derek is meeting with lumber supplier to discuss options for wood ceiling material.
+This lumber supplier also was helpful in brainstorming our options for the shiplap siding and then milling to our specifications.
 Yes, Derek Mills was overseeing the milling process.
 However, Derek was not doing any actual milling.

-On HAUS projects, we take pride in the overall vision, but also the details.
-A complete vision cannot be realized without the details that compliment the vision.
-When the Architect is able to also function as the Construction Manager, better communication all-around enables and streamlines the successful detailing and implementation of details like the image below.
-The proportions of materials (how thick or thin), how materials intersect or abutt (how refined) … every design decision needs to be made by someone.
+We take pride in overall vision, but also details, because they cannot exist independently for best outcomes.
+Architect as Construction Manager enables better communication, streamlining the successful detailing and implementation of details like the image below.
+The proportions of materials, how materials intersect or abut … the design team needs to decide on every detail.
 Up-front, we define what is important to our client.
 For this project, a level of design sophistication and construction follow-through was important.

 It was really exciting to see the white oak ceiling and the kitchen cabinetry going-in because we had tested so many design options.
 We really enjoy leading projects from idea to implementation, especially with clients who are fun to work with.
 Seeing ideas progress into built-form successfully is icing on the cake, really.

-Here below is the Poplar slatwall guardrailing system.
-We had changed the original cable-rail idea to slatwall to compliment the hidden HVAC return-air grill noted in the renderings above.
-The trim carpentry work on this project is impeccable; we have worked with this trade contractor for years, including on this client’s prevous project.
-We aren’t going to mention his name, because we need him available to work on our projects, :).
+Here below is the Poplar slatwall guardrailing system that we changed to compliment the hidden HVAC return-air grill detail.
+The trim carpentry work on this project is impeccable, as we have worked with this trade contractor for years on high-level projects.
+We can’t mention their name, because we need their availability on our projects, :).

 Our client sent us this image on Easter Day, 2018.